High-power laser beam shaping using a metasurface for shock excitation and focusing at the microscale

-Herein we present two novel excitation schemes harnessing the fundamental principles of energy focusing and phase matching towards the goal of higher shock excitation efficiency.
-Both techniques are based around the excitation of multiple synchronized laser rings, rather than a single ring as demonstrated previously.
+The herein-described novel optical design is expected to maintain or even exceed the shock excitation efficiency of $10^4$ GPa/J reported in our previous work.
+Indeed, thanks to much larger excitation areas with multiple laser ring excitations, we hope to bypass the saturation or plateauing effect encountered at increased laser fluences.
+The two novel excitation schemes that we describe herein, harness the fundamental principles of energy focusing and speed matching for optimized shock excitation efficiency.
+We have recently demonstrated the 1D proof-of-concept of spatial tuning and superposition of multiple weak shock waves excited by an array of laser photoacoustic sources shaped as lines ~\cite{Zebra}.
+In this pioneering experiments, we have shown that the optical device can excite $\times$20 higher shock pressures as compared to a single source that is limited by optical damage, and can maintain the high efficiency of the linear excitation regime.
+The basic idea of the novel optical design is based on the excitation of multiple synchronized laser rings rather than a single ring.
 The operating principle of this technique is the superposition of multiple converging shock waves.
-The first excitation will be the largest ring, with radius $R_0$ at time $T_0$.
-The second excitation, whose pulse arrives at the sample at time $T_0+dT$, will have radius $R_0-U_s(T_0+dT)$, where $U_s$ is the shock speed and $dT$ is the inter-pulse time delay.
-In this way, the second ring shock is excited at the position of the previously launched converging shock that has propagated over distance $U_sdT$.
-The combination of these two excitations will lead to the nonlinear enhancement of the traveling wave pressure.
-Subsequent n-excitations will have timing $T_0+(n-1)dT$ and radius $R_0+U_s(T_0+ndT)$.
-Harnessing the power of both shock amplification through 2D convergence and acoustic phase matching, one can expect significant increases in the achievable pressures \cite{patent}.
+The first excitation will be the largest ring.
+The second excitation will excite a second ring with a smaller radius at a later inter-pulse time that matches the shock propagation time.
+In this way, the second ring shock is excited at the position of the previously launched first converging shock.
+This coherent multi-ring excitation is repeated for as many laser rings as available.
+Combining the shock velocity matching excitation and the 2D shock focusing should lead to a nonlinear build-up of the traveling shock pressure.
+Harnessing the power of both shock amplification through 2D focusing and shock velocity matching, one can expect significant increases in the achievable pressures \cite{patent}.